-Upgrading to TORQUE 4.0 and Backward Compatibility
+Upgrading to TORQUE 4.0.1 and Backward Compatibility

-TORQUE 4.0 is not backward compatible with previous versions of TORQUE.
-When you upgrade to TORQUE 4.0 all MOM and server daemons must be upgraded at the same time.
+TORQUE 4.0 (and 4.0.1) is not backward compatible with previous versions of TORQUE.
+When you upgrade to TORQUE 4.0[.1], all MOM and server daemons must be upgraded at the same time.

-The job format is compatible between 4.0 and previous versions of TORQUE.
-Any queued jobs will upgrade to the new version with the exception of job arrays in versions 2.4 and earlier of TORQUE.
-See the Upgrading to TORQUE 4.0 and Backward Compatibility section of this document for more details.
+The job format is compatible between 4.0[.1] and previous versions of TORQUE.
+Any queued jobs will upgrade to the new version with the exception of job arrays in TORQUE 2.4 and earlier.
 It is not recommended to upgrade TORQUE while jobs are in a running state.

-Because TORQUE 4.0 has removed all use of UDP/IP and moved all communication to use TCP/IP, previous versions of TORQUE will not be able to communicate with the components of TORQUE 4.0.
-However, all files in the /var/spool/torque (\$TORQUE HOME) directory and all subdirectories are forwardly compatible.
+Because TORQUE 4.0[.1] has removed all use of UDP/IP and moved all communication to use TCP/IP, previous versions of TORQUE will not be able to communicate with the components of TORQUE 4.0[.1].
+However, all files in the /var/spool/torque (\$TORQUE\HOME) directory and all subdirectories are forwardly compatible.